hncpr1992/machine_learning_from_scratch/README.md

 # machine_learning_from_scratch

-Machine learning algorithm from scratch in Python
+Machine learning algorithm from scratch in Python and R